launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 ```

 As noted, a method is by default only ran by the server during the initial server-side rendering.
 To have the method
-additionally ran by client during the initially rendering:
+additionally ran by client on first load:
 ```typescript
 @onLocationChange({path: '/runOnClientLoad', runOnClientLoad: true}) public prepRunOnClientLoad({isServer}: LocationChangeContext) {